folio-org/docs/content/en/docs/Access/Requests/requests.md

 ### Checking in a delivery request

-Delivery requests are not treated any differently than items being routed to the hold shelf.
+Delivery requests are not treated any differently from items being routed to the hold shelf.
 The delivery request will trigger once the item is checked in at any location.

 When checking in a delivery request, you have two options: check the item out to the patron or wait to process the request.